 Develop the next-gen IoT product

 Point.IoT is an exciting new programme designed to empower innovation using Galileo and IoT technologies.
-Each year, ten teams of ambitious entrepreneurs have the chance to roll up their sleeves and tackle relevant industry challenges while showcasing the use of European positioning technologies in IoT.
+Each year, ten teams of ambitious entrepreneurs based in Europe have the chance to roll up their sleeves and tackle relevant industry challenges while showcasing the use of European positioning technologies in IoT.
 The programme kicks off with a two-day action-packed bootcamp where teams learn essential tools for their work ahead.
 They’ll then return home for a three-month virtual sprint and receive one-on-one coaching from industry experts to ensure their solutions are both technically robust and strategically positioned for market success.
 The programme ends with a demo day and investor event when the most talented team will be awarded a grand cash prize of €20,000 – and maybe their first corporate customer!